UniversalNER/UNER_Maghrebi_Arabic_French-Arabizi/README.md

 }
 ```

-And cite the paper for the original dataset that was converted into UNER:
+And cite the [paper](https://aclanthology.org/2023.law-1.26/) for the original dataset:
 ```
 @inproceedings{riabi2023enriching,
     title = "Enriching the {NA}rabizi Treebank: A Multifaceted Approach to Supporting an Under-Resourced Language",